 There is an old idiom that says “Too much of a good thing…” For instance, excessive spin can cause the ball to drop what seems like straight from the sky and with very little roll.
 This is also referred to as “ballooning” the ball.
-Guess what, with too little spin and that will rob a player of valuable carry distance.
+Guess what, too little spin will rob a player of valuable carry distance also.

 It was finally time once and for all to find out first hand in the hands of ordinary golfers if that was the case.
 Several months ago our foundry began to make up a driver with a linear adjustable moveable weight.
 It was made in the most popular loft today (10.5°).

 This head had the ability shift approximately 9 grams off weight in a span of 3” from front-to-back and yet maintain the same vertical center of gravity.
 It came as no surprise that with the weight the furthest back, the launch angle and subsequent spin was the highest.
 By moving the weight to the most forward position we showed about 1° lower launch angle and 200-300 rpm reduction in spin.
 Why this occurs is the shaft will show less bending forward prior to impact in order to align itself with the center of gravity of the head (less dynamic loft).